awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 `EnableECSManagedTags`  <a name="cfn-ecs-service-enableecsmanagedtags"></a>
 Specifies whether to turn on Amazon ECS managed tags for the tasks within the service\.
 For more information, see [Tagging your Amazon ECS resources](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-using-tags.html) in the *Amazon Elastic Container Service Developer Guide*\.
+When you use Amazon ECS managed tags, you need to set the `propagateTags` request parameter\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)